Jackson’s Bay, 1874-1879: Resolutely Untamed

 Those who arrived in 1878 still trudged through the same water, but had an increased probability of being drenched from above as well as by the sea.
 Rain on 212 days that year pushed the annual precipitation to nearly 350 centimetres.

-By the time the commission of inquiry sat in March and April 1879, 95 surnames disappeared from the list of inhabitants.
+By the time the commission of inquiry sat in March and April 1879, 95 surnames had been erased from the list of inhabitants.
 A longer registry of wages and debts at the local store shows others joined the settlement informally.
-Of the 174 men on that list, the word “left” remained against 113.
+Of the 174 men on that list, the word “left” appeared against 113.
 Seven were dead.2

 The circumstances were as follows:—The husband of the deceased was cutting down a tree in the neighbourhood of his house, and he told his wife to keep outside until such time the tree was down, as it might fall on the house.
 She expressed great fear about the tree, but, for some unaccountable reason, just before the tree was cut through, she went inside, and before she could get out she was caught by the falling tree and was killed on the spot…4